Coumadin® (Warfarin)

 Add the corn and cook for about 8 minutes.
 Stir frequently.

-Place the onion and corn mixture in a large mixing bowl with the Tabasco sauce, chili powder, salt, lime juice and pepper.
+Place the onion and corn mixture in a large mixing bowl with the Tabasco sauce, chili powder, paprika, cumin, lime juice, salt, and pepper.

-Fold together gently and let cool for in the refrigerator until cold.
+Fold together gently and let cool, then place in the refrigerator until cold.

-When the corn is chilled, flake the chilled salmon into the mixing bowl.
+When the corn mixture is chilled, flake the chilled salmon into the mixing bowl.

 Fold together gently until well blended.
 Be careful to not break up the salmon too much.

 Form into 4 cakes and chill.
-(This can be made up to 12 hours in advance, or alternatively chilled in the freezer for about 30 minutes prior to cooking.)
+(The cakes can be formed up to 12 hours in advance, or you can chill the mixture in the freezer for about 30 minutes prior to cooking.)

-Turn and cook for about 5 to 7 minutes.
+Turn and cook for another 5 to 7 minutes.

 Nutrition Facts